Multi-FAct: Assessing Factuality of Multilingual LLMs using FActScore: Multi-FAct Pipeline

 \subsection{Generating Facts}

-Following ~\citet{min2023factscore}, we prompt the model to generate a biography of designated topics. \paragraph{Model} We use GPT-3.5 (\texttt{gpt-3.5-turbo-0613}) and GPT-4 (\texttt{gpt-4-1106-preview}) for the generation of facts.
-All experiments were carried out between January and February 2024.
-The model temperature was set at 1.0.
+\paragraph{Model} Most of the results in this paper use GPT4 (\texttt{gpt-4-1106-preview}) and GPT3.5 (\texttt{gpt-3.5-turbo-0613}) models because at the time of writing this paper, those were the only two strong multilingual models\footnote{We also provide \fs estimation for some newer models in Appendix \ref{appendix: additional_results}.} for LLM multilingual biography generation.
+All experiments are conducted between January and March 2024\footnote{Except for GPT4o and GPT4o-mini in the Appendix.}, and the model temperatures are set to their defaults for respective models.

+\paragraph{Language} We choose a total of nine languages: English, German, French, Spanish, Arabic, Swahili, Chinese, Korean, and Bengali.
+We carefully choose languages to represent the level of existing resources--high, medium, and low, and to represent diverse regions--Africa, Europe, Asia, and America~\footnote{\textbf{Africa:} Arabic, Swahili, and French; \textbf{Europe:} Spanish, French, German; \textbf{Asia:} Korean, Bengali, Chinese; \textbf{America:} Spanish and French.
+English is widely spoken all over the world, and kept as the baseline.}.

-\paragraph{Prompt} We translate the following prompt into 9 languages: \texttt{Write a biography of \{name\}}.
-The prompts were translated by GPT-4 and verified by native speakers' manual evaluation.
-We also transliterate each person's name into corresponding languages and validated by native speakers.
+\paragraph{Prompt} We use the following prompt: \texttt{Write a biography of \{name\}}.
+We translate the prompt with GPT-4 into the eight non-English langauges, then we ask the native speakers to verify the translation.
+We also transliterate each person's name into corresponding languages either using Wikipedia crosslinking or GPT-4, of which we take a subset and the native speakers verify that almost all the transliterations are correct.